lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

     Given a user with email "juan@test.com" already exists When another user tries to register with the same email Then the system shows "Username or email already registered"

+  Scenario: Username already registred
+    Given a user with username "juan" already exists When another user has that username
+    Then the system shows "Username or email already registered"

+  Scenario: Lag on Network
+    Given the user is on the registration page
+    When they enter his data whith network lag
+    And click on "Create account"
+    Then The system continue the process

+  Scenario: Invalid email
+    Given the user enter a email
+    When the email has a invalid format
+    Then the system shows "Invalid Username or email"

 ```

 ---